 Estonia’s banking sector: Facts & Figures

-The market is chiefly divided between Swedbank, SEB Bank, Nordea Bank and Danske Bank.
-LHV Bank, the largest bank based in local capital, holds 3.8% of banking sector assets.
-Banks are serving 2.2 million customers through 83 bank branches.
-Estonian customers are operating 1.8 active current accounts per inhabitant and 1.25 active internet bank accounts per inhabitant.
+The market is chiefly divided between Swedbank, SEB Bank and Luminor Bank.
+LHV Bank, the largest bank based on local capital, holds 7% of banking sector assets.
+Banks serve 2.2 million customers through 74 bank branches.
+Estonian customers operate 1.8 active current accounts per inhabitant and 1.25 active internet bank accounts per inhabitant.
 Estonian banks have issued 1.4 bank cards per inhabitant, 80% of issued cards are debit cards, and 20% credit cards.
-Some 60% of retail payments are initiated by bank cards and more than 99% of payment orders have been initiated electronically since 2009.
+60% of retail payments are initiated by bank cards and more than 99% of payment orders have been initiated electronically since 2009.
 Only 4% of the population receives income entirely or partially in cash.

-The average interest rates on new loans did not change substantially in 2016.
-The average rate for long-term corporate loans issued in December 2016 was 2.2%.
-Average interest rate of new housing loans also remained practically unchanged at 2.2%.
+The average interest rates on new loans did not change substantially in 2017.
+The average rate for long-term corporate loans issued in December was 2%.
+The average interest rate for new housing loans was 2.3% by the end of the year.

-Quality of the loan portfolio remained good.
-The value of loans overdue by more than 60 days was a little lower than a year previously at 1.1% of the loan portfolio.
+The quality of the loan portfolio remained good.
+The value of loans overdue by more than 60 days was 0.3 percentage points lower than a year previously, when it was at 0.8% of the loan portfolio.

 Housing loans account for about 40% of the loans to the non-financial sector, which is slightly above the average for the countries in the EU, but as a share of total assets, the volume of these loans is one of the largest in the EU.
 This reflects the universal banking model used by banks in Estonia, the concentration of the domestic market and the preference of households for home ownership over renting.
 It also indicates that the operations of banks in Estonia are less diversified than is the average for the EU.
 Credit growth continues to be supported by very low base interest rates and by the relatively strong competition in the corporate loan market, which has kept interest margins low.